nrzaman/take-home-assessment-2025/README.md

 ### Testing

-1. Open a terminal window.
+1. Open a Terminal window.
 2. Navigate to the parent directory of the cloned repository and into `src/api`
-3. (Only need to do once) Run `export PYTHONPATH=/path/to/src/api`
+3. Run `export PYTHONPATH=/path/to/src/api`
 4. Run `pytest`

 ### Common Debugging Issues